choria-io/website/docs/content/deployment/dns/_index.md

 ## Custom Domain

-By default these SRV records will be looked for in your machines _domain_ fact, but you can customize this by creating data in your _Hiera_:
+By default these SRV records will be looked for in your machine's _domain_ fact, but you can customize this by creating data in your _Hiera_:

 ```yaml
 mcollective_choria::config: